Long-time behaviour of generalised Zig-Zag process: Exponential moments for the invariant measure

 In this section, we want to study the existence of exponential moments for the unique invariant probabilty measure of the process $(X,V)$, that we denote by $\pi$, whose existence follows from Theorem \ref{Theoprincipal}. \\

-Let first say that if the lengths of the consecutive excursions away from $0$ were independent and identically distributed, the process $(X,V)$ would be a regenerative process, and we could then apply standard results on regenerative processes (see \cite{Asm} or \cite{Coco} for instance) to collect some informations on the invariant measure of the process.
-However, the excursions away from $0$ do not satisfy this assumption in our case, because of the dependence in speed between two consecutive excursions.
-We thus introduce the notion of switching process (see \cite{Coco}), which is adapted to our process.\\
+Let first say that if the lengths of the consecutive excursions away from the origin were independent and identically distributed, the process $(X,V)$ would be a regenerative process, and we could then apply standard results on regenerative processes (see \cite{Asm} or \cite{Coco} for instance) to collect some information on the invariant measure of the process.
+This is for instance what is done in \cite{FGM10}, since the simple Zig-zag process is a regenerative process when we look at it at the successive hitting-times of the origin.
+However, the excursions away from the origin of the generalized Zig-zag process do not satisfy this assumptions of independence and identical distribution because of the dependence in speed between two consecutive excursions.\\ Nevertheless, the generalized Zig-zag process is a semi-regenerative process (see \cite{Asm} or \cite{Coco} for the definition).
+Indeed, let $Z_0=0$ and $(Z_n)_{n\geq 1}$ be the successive times at which the process $X$ enters the ball $\mathcal{B}(R)$ (with $R$ defined in Proposition \ref{Prop Lyapunov function}).
+The PDMP $(X,V)$ is a semi-regenerative process associated to the renewal process $((X_{Z_n},V_{Z_n}),Z_n)_{n\geq 0}$.\\